 • Consolidation of senior lenders.
-Between January 1990 and March 2005, the broad-based consolidation in the U.S. financial services industry has reduced the number of FDIC-insured financial institutions from approximately 15,000 to 9,000.
+Between January 1990 and September 2003, the broad-based consolidation in the U.S. financial services industry has reduced the number of FDIC-insured financial institutions from approximately 15,000 to 9,000.
 We believe that the remaining financial institutions have de-emphasized their service and product offerings to middle-market businesses in recent years in favor of lending to large corporate clients and managing capital markets transactions.

 - Increase in demand for primary capital.
 A continuing preference for high-yield bond issues above \$150 million and a lack of alternative financing sources have also resulted in a significant increase in demand for primary capital, resulting in higher rates of return with lower risk characteristics.
-As evidence of this trend, the average deal size in the high-yield market has grown from approximately \$160 million in 1992 to almost \$260 million in 2004 and, in 2004, approximately 9% of the high-yield issues raised less than \$100 million. - Large pool of uninvested private equity capital.
+As evidence of this trend, the average deal size in the high-yield market has grown from approximately \$159 million in 1992 to almost \$275 million in 2003 and, in 2003, fewer than 8% of the high-yield issues raised less than \$100 million. - Large pool of uninvested private equity capital.
 We also believe there is a large pool of uninvested private equity capital for middle market companies.
 We expect that private equity firms will be active investors in middle market companies and that these private equity funds will seek to leverage their investments by combining capital with senior secured loans and mezzanine debt from other sources.
 During the past five years, Ares has co-invested with more than 30 private equity and venture capital funds.
 Through these relationships and contacts, we anticipate that we will have access to investment opportunities.